411c0d3d/MonopolyGame/ADR.md

 ### BudgetGuardService

-Background service tracking Azure Container Apps free-tier consumption.
+Background service tracking Azure Container Apps base limit consumption.
 See [Budget Guard](#budget-guard) section for full architecture.
 Registered as both a singleton (for direct method calls from middleware and hubs) and a hosted service (for `ExecuteAsync` background flush loop).